Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Misc.
 Voyages - 1943-1945:

 What follows is from crew member Dag Midbøe's personal documents (used here with permission), received from Neil Carlsen, Norway.
-D. Midbøe was on board from May-1944 until May-1945 - see also text under Leiv Eiriksson.
+D. Midbøe was on board from May-1944 until May-1945 - see also my page about Leiv Eiriksson.
+Compare this information with the listing on Page 6 and Page 7 of the archive documents; it'll be noticed that some of the dates are a little different.

-On June 8-1944 Washington Express Left New York for Loch Ewe in Convoy CU 27, arriving June 18.
-Due to the Normandie invasion she remained on standby for a while then headed to Salford to unload her cargo, before departing on July 12 for Oversay.
-On the 17th of that month she left Oversay for New York in Convoy UC 30*, arrival July 27.
+On June 8-1944, Washington Express left New York for Loch Ewe in Convoy CU 27, arriving June 18.
+Due to the Normandie invasion, she remained on standby for a while then headed to Salford to unload her cargo, before departing on July 12 for Oversay.
+On the 17th of that month, she left Oversay for New York in Convoy UC 30* (with Elisabeth Bakke and Hegra), arrival July 27.
 Departed New York on Aug.
 3 for Swansea in Convoy CU 34, arriving on Aug.
 12. Left Oversay on Aug.
 27 for New York in Convoy UC 35*, arrived Sept.
-5. Returned to Salford on Sept.
+5 (California Express and Mosdale are also listed).
+Returned to Salford on Sept.
 12 with Convoy CU 39, arrived her destination on Sept.
-23. Went back to New York on Oct.
-1, having joined Convoy UC 39B*, arrived Oct.
+23 - compare this information with Page 6 and Voyage Record above.
+She headed back to New York on Oct.
+1, having joined Convoy UC 39B*, along with Mosdale, arrived Oct.
 11. Ready to leave again on Oct.
 22, Convoy CU 44 and arrived Salford on Nov.
 2. Left Salford on Nov.
 10 in Convoy UC 44B*, arriving Saint John, N.B. on the 21st of that month.
 Departed St. John on Dec.
-19 in Convoy FH 148A with arrival Halifax on Dec.
+19 in Convoy FH 148A, with arrival Halifax on Dec.
 21, then joined Convoy HX 327 that same day and arrived London on Jan.
-5-1945.
+5-1945 (Commodore for this convoy was in Ivaran).
+See also Page 7.

-Some details on the above mentioned convoys as given by "The Allied Convoy system", Arnold Hague (excluding the ones that are already available in my Convoys section, w/links above):
+Some details on the above mentioned convoys as given by "The Allied Convoy System", Arnold Hague (excluding the ones that are already available in my Convoys section, which I've linked to above):

 UC 30 left Liverpool on July 16-1944, arrived New York July 27 - 50 ships.